 Keenz wheels are suitable for rough terrain like gravel, grass, bark chips, dirt roads, but only hard-packed ones.
 On sandy beach they work worse (depending on how deep is the sand).

 But don’t worry!
 Keenz offers special beach wheels that easily handle soft, loose sand.
 This type of wheels is bigger, wider and has greater tread depth.
-You won’t find better wheels for beaches.
+You won’t find stroller wagon with better wheels for beaches.

 I found this great video were you can see the comparison of the regular wheels and beach wheels for Keenz wagon stroller.
 Although the regular wheels may work on sand, beach wheels are a good investment if you’re going to visit sandy beaches often.
 The ride is smoother for the kids and pulling the wagon is easier for the parent.

 |LATEST UPDATE (JULY 2018): Keenz is currently redesigning the beach wheels to make them all-terrain.
 We don’t know yet when the new wheels will become available.
 The previous beach wheels (these ones) won’t be available again.|

 3. Seats & seating options

 Stroller wagons are really roomy and can be used for a longer period of time, when the stroller seat is not capacious enough to accommodate big toddler or older kid.
 They are also great option for tall kids.

 Besides, in wagon strollers kids sit facing each other which is so much fun!

 Okay, now let’s take a closer look at Veer and Keenz interiors.
 We’ll notice they look completely different.

 Keenz 7S has fully padded interior.
 There are two seat cushions, the backrests are cushioned as well.
 Side walls are also covered with fabric, no sharp edges, everything is smooth and soft.